 Factual Reporting: HIGH

 First Draft News was launched by the First Draft Coalition in 2015.
-As one of the founding organizations, Google News Lab also provided assistance to develop and maintain firstdraftnews.org, supported the creation of new content and coordinated the community of practice.
-First Draft News is a nonprofit organization and its goal is to help newsrooms, scholars, fact-checkers, and journalism schools.
-According to their about page their goal is “to raise awareness, perform research, and address challenges relating to trust and truth in media in the digital age”.
-Claire Wardle is the Executive Director of First Draft and in October 2017, First Draft moved to the John F. Kennedy School of Government at Harvard University, where it continues its work as a project of the Shorenstein Center on Media, Politics and Public Policy.
+As one of the founding organizations, Google News Lab also assisted in developing and maintaining firstdraftnews.org, supported the creation of new content, and coordinated the community of practice.
+First Draft News is a nonprofit organization whose goal is to help newsrooms, scholars, fact-checkers, and journalism schools.
+According to their about page, their goal is “to raise awareness, perform research, and address challenges relating to trust and truth in media in the digital age.”
+Claire Wardle is the Executive Director of First Draft.
+In October 2017, First Draft moved to the John F. Kennedy School of Government at Harvard University.
+It continues its work as a project of the Shorenstein Center on Media, Politics, and Public Policy.

 In 2019 First Draft became an independent 501(c)(3) non-profit.
 Donations generate revenue.